AsiaWi/hangman/README.md

 #### INSTRUCTIONS DISPLAYED
 * This is simple and short game instructions.
 Explanation of levels has also been added.
 The aim of this feature is to help understand the game for anyone who possibly never seen it before.

-Note that an option to press ENTER has been given to continue to next step (level option input described below), the aim of selecting 'enter' over a specific letter etc. is again for better UX.
+Note that an option to press ENTER has been given to continue to next step (level option input described below), the aim of selecting 'enter' over a specific button is again for better UX as it's easier.

 ![instructions_displayed](assets/docs/instructions_choice.png)